tancredesimonin/typewriter-tools/readme.md

 # Typewriter tools

-This is a collection of tools for the typewriter project.
+This is a collection of tools for building static websites using MDX.

 ## Links